would like to thank everybody that has given me votes so far - I really appreciate it!

-I just love working in the lab!
+Favourite thing to do in science I just love working in the lab!
 I’m a really practical person and I like working with my hands.
 Also it’s fun working in the lab with lots of different chemicals and equipment – you can’t always predict what’s going to happen!!

 I’m from Scotland and I’ve been living in Edinburgh for 7 years.
 I’m 25 years old, I have a puppy called Banjo, I like motorbikes and music, and I’m doing a PhD in Cancer Research.
 Here is a picture of Banjo.
 He is a labradoodle.